 While Acutronic Robotics’ is targeting industrial, automotive, professional, and service applications for their system, the versatile platform also has potential in the hobbyist and maker communities as well.
-With that said, the SoM was created to quickly construct “industrial-grade plug-and-play robotic modules,” an all-in-one platform that integrates the hardware and software needed to do so in a single package.
+With that said, the H-ROS SoM was created to quickly construct “industrial-grade plug+and+play robotic modules,” an all-in-one platform that integrates the hardware and software needed to do so in a single package.

-As far as the hardware goes, the H-ROS module uses a dual-core ARM Cortex-A9 SoC, along with a host of sensors that include a 9-axis IMU, 12-bit 4-channel ADC, voltage/current, and a cryptographic chip.
+As far as the hardware goes, the H-ROS stack uses a dual-core ARM Cortex-A9 SoC, along with a host of sensors that include a 9-axis IMU, 12-bit 4-channel ADC, voltage/current, and a cryptographic chip.
 It’s also equipped with a host of reconfigurable I/Os- 2X Gigabit Ethernet (with TSN), CAN, I2C, SPI, UART, JTAG, EtherCAT, GPIO, and more.

-To showcase what the H-ROS module is capable of, Acutronic Robotics designed MARA — a modular robotic arm that’s driven by HANS D-motor actuators with industrial-grade features- including synchronization and deterministic communication latencies.
+To showcase what the H-ROS modularity stack is capable of, Acutronic Robotics designed MARA — a modular robotic arm that’s driven by HANS D-motor actuators with industrial-grade features- including synchronization and deterministic communication latencies.
 Each arm section (single or multiple) houses a myriad of sensors — accelerometers, magnetometers, and gyroscopes to provide inertial data, allowing each arm section to automatically be reconfigured based on the application.